martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 `[User to Adjust/Confirm AI's Proposed Documentation Plan]`

 ### 4.10.
 NFR Verification Criteria for AI Agent
 *AI Instruction: For each NFR above, you will define specific, verifiable criteria in your detailed feature specifications (Section 9.1) that your generated code must meet.
-E.g., for Performance: "Ensure all database queries generated for Supabase use appropriate RLS and table indexes where applicable."*
+E.g., for Performance: "Ensure all database queries generated for the chosen database (e.g., Supabase) use appropriate security mechanisms (like RLS) and table indexes where applicable."*
 `[This section is a directive to the AI for its internal processes]`

 ---